 Users can find their own skill scores on their user profile.
 Administrators and team managers in an enterprise account can find a summary of the skill scores for users in their enterprise on the Skill Profiles dashboard.
 The image below shows an excerpt from a sample Skill Profiles dashboard:

-Competency levels in Skill Profiles are determined primarily by two data sets:
+Skill scores derive primarily from two data sets:

-- The difficulty of Exam and Quiz questions & correctness of user responses
+- The difficulty of exam or quiz questions that a user completes, combined with the correctness of the user responses

 To understand the distribution of skill competencies on your Skill Profiles dashboard, it is helpful to understand the assessment design.

-Beginner level questions are designed to gauge users' familiarity with the fundamentals of a given service, its place among other services and how it connects with them, and its general use cases.
+Beginner-level questions gauge users' familiarity with the fundamentals of a given service, its place among other services and how it connects with them, and its general use cases.
 The beginner level is the one level where questions can solely focus on what the service is, whereas Intermediate and Advanced questions focus on how to best use the service(s) based on different business and technical objectives.
 Beginner level questions are useful for people with some computing experience, but who are new to a specific service or cloud computing.

-Advanced level questions assess knowledge that comes with years of experience with how a service or related service works, as well as how to use the service to achieve specific tasks.
-Advanced questions assess users on complex concepts and often provide scenarios with multiple (sometimes competing) variables that require the user to weigh tradeoffs and think critically to analyze a given situation.
+Advanced-level questions assess knowledge that comes with extensive experience with how a service or related service works, as well as how to use the service to achieve specific tasks.
+Advanced questions assess users on complex concepts and often provide scenarios with multiple (sometimes competing) variables that require the user to weigh trade-offs and think critically to analyze a given situation.